You need to switch from instant coffee today

 As we already mentioned, Robusta coffee beans tend to have a rubbery, burnt flavour.

-But instant coffee made with Robusta takes the unwelcome flavours even further, as the processing will destroy many, if not all, of the good flavours within the original Robusta bean.
+But instant coffee made with Robusta takes the unwelcome flavours even further, as processing destroys many, if not all, of the good flavours in the original Robusta bean.

-While this can be improved slightly if the manufacturer uses higher-quality Robusta coffee, this is pretty unusual.
+While this can be improved slightly if the manufacturer uses higher-quality Robusta coffee, this is unusual.

 Arabica beans, on the other hand, are far more flavourful with common notes of chocolate, citrus and sugar.